harshil-padasala/docker-react/README.md

-# Docker-React with Travis CI for AWS Deployment 🌐
+# React-app (Containerized using Docker) with Travis CI for AWS Deployment 🌐

 Containerize and deploy your React app effortlessly!
 This repository demonstrates how to Dockerize a React application and utilize Travis CI to automate code deployment to AWS.
 Build, ship, and scale with confidence.